George Wolfe (CPA): Career

 Wolfe left government service in 2004, and returned as a partner in the law firm Nelson Mullins.
+He retired in December of 2023.

 Education

 Wolfe graduated cum laude from Washington and Lee University in 1973.
 In 1977, he received his Juris Doctor from the University of Pennsylvania School of Law where he was a member of the Law Review and Order of the Coif.

 Leadership

 Wolfe has served as president of the South Carolina Economic Developers Association and as chair of the Greater Columbia Committee of 100, the South Carolina Bar Corporate, Banking and Securities Law Section, and a South Carolina public-private sector group that created a strategic plan for the economic development of South Carolina.
 Wolfe has served as a board member for organization such as the South Carolina Chamber of Commerce, the South Carolina Council on Competitiveness, the Greater Columbia Chamber of Commerce, the Columbia World Affairs Council, and the Columbia Film Society.